null

 • Extra stitching on fly-end corners

-If you plan to set up a formal indoor display honoring Washington, look at our state of Washington flag finished with gold fringe and a pole sleeve.
+If you plan to set up a formal indoor display honoring Washington, consider using our state of Washington flag finished with gold fringe and a pole sleeve.

-After the flag’s adoption in 1923, it underwent several years of color standardization and was finalized to its current color in 1967.
+After the WA state flag’s adoption in 1923, it underwent several years of color standardization and was finalized to its current color in 1967.

 Washington’s flag contains the state seal and is consequently the only state flag to feature the image of an American president.
 According to Senator Guy B. Groff, sponsor of the 1923 bill that adopted the flag, the flag's green field represented the "verdant fields" of western Washington, while the gold seal symbolized the "wheat areas" of eastern Washington.